Dockworkers & Ports Agree to Pause Strike Until January 2025

 Daggett said the union workers will continue to honor the ILA’s century-long pledge to handle all military cargo, even during a strike.
 In addition, ILA Longshore workers will continue to work passenger cruise vessels at all ILA ports, so as not to inconvenience the tens of thousands of Americans who have booked trips in advance.

-Still, the union is sticking to its strike plan.
+Still, until the current agreement, reached the evening of October 3, the union was sticking to its strike plan.

 “We are now demanding $5 an hour increase in wages for each of the six years of a new ILA-USMX Master Contract,” said President Daggett.
 “Plus, we want absolute airtight language that there will be no automation or semi-automation, and we are demanding all Container Royalty monies go to the ILA.”